craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 ## Interesting things about Prosper
 - Some [[Nobles of Prosper]] are goblins, leading credit to the Kingdom's claim to be a legal [[Northeastern Hobgoblin Territories#Clans|Blood Clan]].
-- Our King, [[Arthur Simonson|Artie]], is unaging!
-He plans to rule for a long time.
+- Our King, [[Arthur Simonson|Artie]], is unaging, but not disillusioned.
+He protects his common citizen as well as he can.

 ## Characters from Prosper